 OVERVIEW: The Max and Victoria Dreyfus Foundation awards grants to organizations where its grants “can make a big difference.”
-Giving emphases are the arts, the environment, health, housing and education.
+Funding areas include the arts, the environment, health, housing, and education.

 IP TAKE: The Max and Victoria Dreyfus Foundation is an interesting blend of elusive and accessible.
-It doesn’t have a mission statement, and it doesn’t declare its areas of interest, instead stating it would rather keep its coffers open to organizations that make the most compelling cases for its support.
-But it’s open to all 501(c)(3) outfits who can make that case, with an open application and no geographic restrictions, so long as you’re based in the U.S.
+It does not declare its areas of interest; instead, it would rather keep its coffers open to 501(c)(3) organizations that make the most compelling cases for support.
+It has an open application and no geographic restrictions for US based grantseekers.

-The foundation is also open-minded about how its funds could be used, and will provide general operating support and contribute to capital campaigns in addition to giving program support—to organizations anywhere in the U.S., so long as you’re a 501(c)(3).
+The foundation is also open-minded about how its funds could be used and will provide general operating support and contribute to capital campaigns in addition to giving program support—to organizations anywhere in the U.S., so long as they are a 501(c)(3).

 The Max and Victoria Dreyfus Foundation has an open application process with two deadlines, May and November.
 New grantseekers should check out the foundation’s application guidelines and FAQs before applying.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).